Purpose of Pool Vehicles

 - A Faculty Member or an Administrator must make reservations.
 Reservations may never be made at the request of a student.

-- For the purposes of clarification, this policy includes all pool vehicles regardless of ownership inclusive of vehicles owned by Physical Plant, Dean of Student’s Office, Outreach, etc.
+- For the purposes of clarification, this policy includes all pool vehicles regardless of ownership inclusive of vehicles owned by Facilities, Dean of Student’s Office, Outreach, etc.

 Conditions for Use